What is reactive arthritis?

 Reactive arthritis (ReA), formerly known as Reiter’s syndrome, Reiter’s disease or Reiter’s arthritis, is a relatively short-lived form of arthritis, more common in younger people than other forms of arthritis.

 Reactive arthritis develops as a reaction to certain bacterial infections, most often genital tract or bowel infections.
 Generally following the initial bacterial infection after one to four weeks, and lasting up to about six months, ReA varies widely in severity and normally occurs as an isolated illness with no further problems.
 However, some people will experience repeated bouts in response to further infections, and a few will develop ongoing arthritis.

 The symptoms of reactive arthritis (ReA) can range from mild to severe.
 They often appear suddenly and tend to last for several months, fluctuating in severity during that time.
 Signs and symptoms normally stop within about six months and include:

 - Inflammation of large, weight-bearing joints

 - Genital discharge

 - A scaly rash on the palms or soles of feet

 - Mouth ulcers

 - A sore rash on end of the penis, known as balanitis

 - Weight loss

 Reactive arthritis (ReA) is an inflammatory disease of the joints that occurs in reaction to an infection occurring in another part of the body.
-Typically, reactive arthritis is triggered by chlamydia, but can also be triggered by other infections, often from food poisoning.
+Typically, reactive arthritis is triggered by chlamydia, but can also be triggered by other infections, often from gastroenteritis, also known as food poisoning.
 The triggering infection may have been so mild as to have gone unnoticed.